moxystudio/rfcs-oss/rfcs/0004-eslint-config-import.md

 This RFC focuses on two new major styling proposals:

  1. Group order in import statements (dependencies first, relative imports after, etc) and order them accordingly.
- 1. Within each import group, sort imports alphabetically
+ 1. Within each import group, sort imports alphabetically (with the side effect of sorting relative imports by folder depth as well)

 With these two new styles enabled, all files will always have a consistent order and grouping of import statements, no custom ordering will be allowed unless overrides to the eslint rules are in place.
 All of the applied rules would be autofixable, meaning manual sorting of imports would be a thing of the past.